Alejogb1/job-board/blog-data/how-are-classes-called-and-objects-initialized.md

 id: "how-are-classes-called-and-objects-initialized"
 ---

-Alright, let’s delve into this.
+, let’s delve into this.
 It's a fundamental question, yet the mechanics are quite nuanced.
 I've certainly spent more than my fair share of hours debugging initialization errors, and over time, I've come to appreciate the elegant, though sometimes unforgiving, logic at play.

 When we talk about calling classes and initializing objects, we're really discussing the lifecycle of an object in object-oriented programming.
 We have to be clear that a class is a blueprint, a template, for creating objects.
 It's not an object itself.
 The process involves, firstly, calling the class constructor and secondly, properly initializing the attributes, the state, of the object instance.